kildcn/Delivery-Order-Price-Calculator/readme.md

 ## Notes

 This project is a part of the Wolt 2025 Backend Engineering Internship assignment.
 It is intended to showcase coding skills and the ability to develop realistic features.
-The project is private and not intended for public distribution.